Scrambled Linear Pseudorandom Number Generators: Introduction

 In this paper, we try to find a middle ground by proposing very fast scrambled generators with provable properties.
-By combining in different ways an underlying linear engine and a scrambler we can provide different tradeoffs in terms of speed, space usage and statistical quality.
-For example, \xoshiross[256] is a $64$-bit generator with 256 bits of state that emits a value in $0.84$\,ns; it passes all statistical tests we are aware of, and it is $4$-dimensionally equidistributed, which is the best possible.
-Similarly, \xoshiropp[256] emits a value in $0.86$\,ns; it is $3$-dimensional equidistributed but it has higher linear complexity.
-They are our all-purpose generators.
+By combining in different ways an underlying linear engine and a scrambler we can provide different tradeoffs in terms of speed, space usage, and statistical quality.

+For example, \xoshiropp[256] is a $64$-bit generator with 256 bits of state that emits a value in $0.86$\,ns on an Intel\textregistered{} Core\texttrademark{} i7-8700B CPU @$3.20$\,GHz (see Table~\ref{tab:test64} for details); it passes all statistical tests we are aware of, and it is $3$-dimensionally equidistributed.
+Multiple instances can be easily parallelized using Intel's extended AVX2 instruction set, reducing the time to $0.30$\,ns (for eight instances).
+Similarly, \xoshiross[256] is $4$-dimensionally equidistributed, but it has a lower linear complexity.

 However, if the user is interested in the generation of floating-point numbers only, we provide a \xoshirop[256] generator that generates a value in $0.78$\,ns (the value must then be converted to float); it is just $3$-dimensionally equidistributed, and its lowest bits have low linear complexity, but since one needs just the upper $53$ bits, the resulting floating-point values have no linear bias.
-If space is an issue, a $\xoroshiross[128]$, $\xoroshiropp[128]$ or $\xoroshirop[128]$ generator provides similar timings and properties in less space.
-We also describe higher-dimensional generators, albeit mainly for theoretical reasons, and $32$-bit generators with similar properties that are useful for embedded devices and GPUs.
-Our approach can even provide fast, reasonable $16$-bit generators.
+As in the previous case, instances can be parallelized, bringing down the time to $0.22$\,ns.